Australian man arrested over AK-47-shaped bong

 - Published

-Australian police have charged a man who was seen carrying what seemed to be an AK-47 assault rifle – but which turned out to have a rather different actual purpose.
+Australian police have charged a man who was seen allegedly carrying what seemed to be an AK-47 assault rifle – but which turned out to have a rather different purpose.

 Officers rushed into action after a flurry of emergency calls from north-west Sydney on Wednesday evening.